fit-r2lab/r2lab-demos/k8s/kube5g.md

 This **kube5g.py** script aims to demonstrate how to automate a 4G deployment on R2lab using both nepi-ng and a kubernetes operator.

 Kube5g stands for [Cloud-Native Agile 5G Service Platforms](https://mosaic5g.io/kube5g/), developed at Eurecom.

-Information and support regarding the Kubernetes **k5goperator** has been provided by Osama Arouk, Eurecom <osama.arouk@eurecom.fr>.
+_Acknowledgments: Support regarding the Kubernetes **k5goperator** has been provided by Osama Arouk at Eurecom <osama.arouk@eurecom.fr>._

 ## What are the different steps?